| |

 mark our products "Made in Maine".
 Woodex began life

-in 1908 as a trademark of The Neveroil Bearing Company,
+in 1908 in Wakefield, Massachusetts as a trademark of The Neveroil Bearing Company,

 which described Neveroil's oil-impregnated wood bearings.